 - After any use, self-cleaning mechanisms will flush and clean the facility.
-The interior is inspected after every event.
+The interior is inspected after every use.

 - Odor control systems will operate 24/7.

-- The facility is expected to be used less than 20 times per year on average.
+- The facility is expected to be used fewer than 20 times per year on average.

 - In 2009, the San Francisco Bay Regional Water Quality Control Board (RWQCB) issued a Cease & Desist Order that requires the City to eliminate SSOs.

 - Many of these SSOs occur on Delaware Street and contaminate Borel Creek, which flows through the Fiesta Gardens neighborhood.

 - In conjunction with the other Clean Water Program improvements, the UFES enables the City to prevent SSOs from occurring and comply with State and Federal regulations.